Joash09/blog/content/posts/HomeServerSetup.md

 draft = false
 +++

-Finally building a dedicated home server / lab was my biggest, most enjoyable projects in recent years.
-It provided me even more experience in Linux administration as well as introduce a whole field of network administration and security.
+Finally building a dedicated home server / lab was one of my biggest, most enjoyable projects in recent years.
+It provided me even more experience in Linux administration as well as introduce me to a whole field of network administration and security.

 <!--more-->

 ## Hardware {#hardware}

 Building a home server begins with hardware.
-Unlike choosing a home PC, most home servers do not require top of the range hardware since they are mostly at idle.
+Unlike choosing hardware for a home PC, most home servers do not require top-of-the-range hardware since they are mostly at idle.
 Furthermore, recent developments in mobile CPU architecture means home server builds can be small and affordable.
-This is in stark contrast to the perception servers are expensive rack mounted behemoths.
+This is in stark contrast to the perception that servers are expensive rack mounted behemoths.
 Along with affordable, my requirements for my server was to include two or more Gigabit network interface cards and as many SATA slots as possible.
 Following the advice of this [YouTube video](https://www.youtube.com/watch?v=vjDoQA4C22c), I decided on TopTon's Intel n5105 NAS motherboard.
-It features 4 2.5 Gigabit NICs, 6 SATA slots and 2 M.2 form factor PCIE expansion slots.
+It features four 2.5 Gigabit NICs, six SATA slots and two M.2 form factor PCIE expansion slots.

-A power supply, is an often overlooked but important choice for a home server build since this machine will be on for 24/7.
-When thinking about power supplies consider their efficiencies will change depending on the load.
+A power supply, is an often overlooked but important choice for a home server build since this machine will be running 24/7.
+When choosing a power supply, consider their rated efficiency changes depending on their current load.
 Since the server will typically be idling most of the time I needed a power supply which is efficient at lower loads.
-Furthermore it is important to consider their is a premium to be paid for more efficient power supplies.
-A premium for a marginally better efficiency may take years to break even, hence it is worth doing a couple back of the envelop calculations before hand.
+Furthermore it is important to consider you pay a premium for more efficient power supplies.
+However, the premium for a marginally more efficient power supply may take years to eventually break even, hence it is recommended to do a couple back-of-the-envelop power calculations before hand.

 {{< figure src="/ox-hugo/topton_n5101.jpeg" >}}

 ## Non-root hypervisor setup {#non-root-hypervisor-setup}

-I planned for the hypervisor to run as minimally as possible, with only the necessary tools required to spin up and manage virtual machines.
-To spin up VMs I opted for QEMU with the KVM backend.
+I planned for the hypervisor to run as minimally as possible, with only the necessary tools required to spin up and manage the virtual machines (VMs).
+To spin up the VMs I opted for QEMU with the KVM backend.
 To manage storage, I opted for LVM which allows me to abstract storage away from disks so I can resize and snapshot partitions on the fly.
 To manage the running VMs, I opted to use libvirt. libvirt is a tool which provides a unified platform for administrating virtualized resources (e.g. VMs) created using different back-ends such as QEMU or VirtualBox.
 It also has functionality for administrating different types of containers such as Docker or LXD, as well as virtualized networking and storage.

 Finally, a really important feature for me was being able to run the VMs without root access.
 It bothered me that VMs are typically run as root, and that a compromised VM with root access effectively has access to my entire system.
-Running VMs as root is also a minor reason why I opted to ignore solutions such as Proxmox or TrueNAS.
+Running VMs as root is also a minor reason why I opted to ignore mature solutions such as Proxmox or TrueNAS.

 Another design decision I made was for a non-graphical hypervisor.
-Display servers and desktop environments, in my opinion added unnecessary compute overhead to my already modest server.
+Display servers and desktop environments, in my opinion, added unnecessary compute overhead to my already modest server.
 Secondly display managers add extra bloat and attack vectors to my system, but this is probably more of a minor issue.

 ### Hypervisor LVM setup {#hypervisor-lvm-setup}